-With winter making the USA an ice cube and being inside most of the time, you can still clean up your old stuff.
-Here are tip/tricks and including a tip from New York based Guzu.com, an electronics recycling program which was launched by a trio of NYC eco-preneurs.
+With winter making the USA an ice-cube and being inside most of the time, it’s time.
+You can still clean up your old stuff.
+Here are tip/tricks from an electronics recycling program.

 Uncover hidden value in your old electronics by recycling them properly this spring cleaning season

-· Instead of throwing away your old iPod or Blackberry, consider recycling it with Guzu.
-Guzu.com pays consumers cash for their old working or non-working electronics and then recycles them to the highest extent possible.
+· Don’t throw away your old iPod or Blackberry.
+So consider recycling it.
+Guzu.com pays consumers cash for their old working or non-working electronics.
+Then they recycle them to the highest extant possible.
 For example, Guzu offers $200 for used/working iPhone 4 and offer $80 for a broken one.

-· Don’t forget to check these hidden gadget goldmines to go green, get green and plant green!
+· Please remember to check these hidden gadget gold mines to go green, get green and plant green!

 o Office Desk Drawers (old blackberry)

 o Car’s glove box (old iPod)

 o Children’s playroom (gaming units)

 o Garage/Shed; Attic; Basement